aiken-lang/merkle-patricia-forestry/off-chain/README.md

 //  └─ 9 #75eba4e4dae1
 ```

-The output is a pretty-printed visualization of the tree, with the full root hash first in a box, followed by the rest of the trie.
-For each sub-trie, a summary of their hashes is shown using a pound sign (e.g. `#eceea58af726`) as well as the branch path and prefix, if any, that lead to that point.
+The output is a pretty-printed visualisation of the tree, with the entire root hash first in a box, followed by the rest of the trie.
+For each sub-trie, a summary of their hashes is shown using a pound sign (e.g. `#eceea58af726`) as well as the branch path and prefix, if any, that leads to that point.

-For leaves, the remaining path (a.k.a suffix) is shown but truncated for brievety.
+For leaves, the remaining path (a.k.a suffix) is shown but truncated for brevity.
 The output also includes the key/value pertaining to that leaf.

-Finally, the function is synchronous, and thus doesn't have access to children beyond
+Finally, the function is synchronous and thus doesn't have access to children beyond
 their hashes.
 You can, however, fetch more children using:

 #### `trie.fetchChildren(depth?: number = 0): Promise<()>`